TokenScavenger logo TokenScavenger

 Install

-Start with the latest release binary
+Install with Homebrew, or grab the release binary

 Deployment docs